thatkidfr/tablimit/README.md

 Make sure this tab is the right most tab.

+MAKE SURE TO INTERACT WITH THE TAB (clicking on it) OR IT WON'T WORK

 Have one tabe to the left, right click it, and press open tab on right.

 After the message pops up, click cancel and you should have bypassed it :D